leviathanaxeislit/Visual-Hotspot-Detector/README.md

 1. **Computer Vision Algorithms**: Spectral Residual saliency detection to identify visually distinct regions
 2. **Face Detection**: MediaPipe face detection to identify human faces as high-attention areas
-3. **DOM Analysis**: Examines webpage structure and element properties to determine importance
+3. **DOM Analysis (for webpages)**: Examines webpage structure and element properties to determine importance.
+4. **Figma Layer Analysis (for Figma designs)**: Parses exported Figma layer data (type, bounding box, properties) to assess element importance within a design.
-4. **Attention Modeling**: Applies psychological principles like F-pattern reading and center bias
+5. **Attention Modeling**: Applies psychological principles like F-pattern reading and center bias

 The extension captures a screenshot of the current webpage, extracts DOM information, and sends this data to a Python-based FastAPI backend that processes the image using computer vision techniques.
-The results are then visualized as overlays on the webpage.
+For Figma designs, an exported image and corresponding layer data are sent to a dedicated backend endpoint for analysis.
+The results are then visualized as overlays on the webpage (for live analysis) or returned as structured data (for Figma analysis).

 ## Installation